 Some parents use baby gas drops to partner with their organic formula.
 The main ingredient in the drops, simethicone, breaks up gas with an anti-foaming effect.
 Although known for great results, always consult your baby's doctor when using any medicine.

 Try Baby Bicycles

 Gas is a normal phase in a baby's first year of life, but that doesn't mean you can't help ease some discomfort.
-When you switch to organic formula for gassy baby symptoms, you're investing in the best possible nutrition your baby can get.
+When you switch to organic formula for gassy baby symptoms, you invest in the best possible nutrition your baby can get.
 Eventually, the gas issues will resolve, but you'll feel good knowing that the positive effects of organic feeding will continue well into your child's adolescence.

 Please know that, while all of this information might seem overwhelming, we have a dedicated parent support team who are ready to answer your questions.
 Please shoot us an email at firstname.lastname@example.org, and we'll get back to you shortly.
 We are here to help!